cwellsx/view/README.md

 - Minimal overhead, no "framework" to learn to fit into
 - A wealth of 3rd-party components

-It's also an adequate way to write some highly-interactive components.
+TypeScript also seems ideal, for example:

-Using it with TypeScript also seems ideal -- for example, using TypeScript interfaces to define the format of data shared between client and server.
+- TypeScript interfaces can define the format of data shared between client and server
-Strong typing helps when refactoring too.
+- Strong typing helps with refactoring and IntelliSence.